-If the letters "SRS" appear in the center of the steering wheel, your vehicle is equipped with a driver side air bag supplemental restraint system, located in the steering wheel.
+Your vehicle is equipped with a driver side air bag supplemental restraint system located in the steering wheel and identified by the letters "SRS" in the center of the wheel.

 The driver air bag is a Supplemental Restraint System (SRS), provided in addition to the driver lap/shoulder belt, and is designed to supplement the protection provided to a properly belted driver in moderate to severe frontal collisions.
 The supplemental air bag system does not provide restraint to the lower body.